Sherman5A/apple-silicon/report/report.md

-After difficulties with scaling PowerPC further for higher clocks, and down for laptop efficiency, Apple would transition to Intel processors in 2006, fully completing the move transfer by late 2007 [@jobs-intel.
+After difficulties with scaling PowerPC further for higher clocks, and down for laptop efficiency, Apple would transition to Intel processors in 2006, fully completing the move transfer by late 2007 [@jobs-intel].
 As seen in Table 4, Intel processors at the time were very competitive in productivity, an area that Apple targetted heavily.
 New MacBooks and iMacs would use the dual-core Core Duo, a large improvement on